fdemmer/toggl_target/README.md

 Toggl Target
 ============

-At work, we track our working hours on Toggl (www.toggl.com), so @mos3abof and
+At work, they track their working hours on Toggl (www.toggl.com), so @mos3abof and
 @mtayseer created this small project to calculate how many hours they should work to achieve their monthly goals.

 Installation on Linux
 ---------------------